Beta This is a test version of the layout of this page. Take the survey to help us improve it

 - you missed the DfE’s census data deadline

-You will need to upload you pupil data via the ‘Upload multiple pupils’ page of NCA tools.
+In these cases, you will need to upload your pupil data using the ‘Upload multiple pupils’ page of NCA tools.

-You must complete ‘Pupil registration’ by Friday 18 March in order to participate in the 2016 key stage 2 tests.
+You must complete ‘Pupil registration’ by Friday 17 March in order to participate in 2017 KS2 tests.
 This is a strict deadline.

-Make sure you understand the general requirements for all schools for registering pupils.
-In addition, you will need to upload you pupil data via the ‘Upload multiple pupils’ page of NCA tools.
+Make sure you understand the general requirements that apply to all schools when registering pupils.
+In addition, you will need to upload your pupil data using the ‘Upload multiple pupils’ page of NCA tools.

-If your school placed a test order but then opted out of the entire subject, the subject box will not be displayed.
-You can opt back in by either clicking on the ‘Pupils’ subject participation’ hyperlink on the ‘Confirm pupils’ page or selecting ‘Pupils’ subject participation’ from the left-hand menu.
-From that page you can re-select the subject.
+If your school placed a test order but then opted out of an entire subject, the subject box will not be displayed.
+To opt back in:

 Pupil registration requirements

-All schools must complete pupil registration for the key stage 2 tests.
+All schools must complete pupil registration for the KS2 tests.
 This means logging into NCA tools and:

 - confirming that all pupils are registered and that each pupil’s details are complete and accurate

-- indicating which pupils are working below the standard for 1 or more tests
+- indicating which pupils are working below the standard for one or more tests

 - giving details of any pupils who are taking all of the tests in the future, have taken them in the past or have left the school

-Once you have checked all your details you must tick the confirmation box.
-If you make additional changes to your data you must reconfirm them.
+Once you have checked your details you must tick the confirmation box.
+If you make additional changes to your data, you must reconfirm them.

-The ‘Pupil registration’ section of NCA tools does remain open after Friday 18 March.
-You should amend the data in this section to reflect any pupils that leave or join your school.
-You should do this up until Friday 13 May.
+The ‘Pupil registration’ section of NCA tools remains open after Friday 17 March.
+You should amend the data in this section to reflect any pupils that leave or join your school after this date.
+You should do this up until the end of test week.

 If a pupil’s situation changes you should amend the attendance register to show this.
 Full instructions will be provided in the ‘Attendance register and test script dispatch instructions’.
-These will be in your school’s stationery pack.
+These will be in your school’s stationery pack and also available in March from the National curriculum assessments: key stage 2 tests collection on GOV.UK.

 Registering pupils who are working below the standard of the tests

-You should register all pupils who are eligible for the key stage 2 tests, even if they are working below the standard of the tests.
-Pupils who are working below the standard of the tests should be registered as ‘B’.
-For example, for the English tests, if a pupil can’t communicate in English they will be working below the standard of the tests and should be registered as ‘B’.
+You should register all pupils who are eligible for KS2 tests, even if they are working below the standard of the tests.
+You should register these pupils as ‘B’.
+For example, if a pupil is unable to communicate in English, they will be working below the standard of the English tests and so should be registered as ‘B’.

 Registering pupils who use access arrangements

-You should register pupils who use access arrangements for the tests.
+You should register pupils who use access arrangements for the tests in the same way as pupils who aren’t using access arrangements.

 Registering pupils with English as an additional language

-All pupils with English as an additional language (EAL) should be registered for the key stage 2 tests, regardless of whether they go on to take them.
+All pupils with English as an additional language (EAL) should be registered for the KS2 tests, regardless of whether they go on to take them.

-For the English tests, if a pupil can’t communicate in English they will be working below the standard of the tests and should be registered as ‘B’.
+For example, if a pupil is working below the standard of the mathematics tests and is going to be assessed using the interim pre-key stage standards, they should be registered as ‘B’ for the tests.

 For the mathematics tests, you may be able to make a translation to enable the pupil to take part in the tests.
-The pupil should be registered as sitting the tests.
+The pupil should be registered to take the tests.